 As shown in the study, forests are an important part of the Nigerian society as they support the continuous availability of medicinal plant which is a vital resource for urban dwellers and especially, rural communities with limited access to formal healthcare infrastructure.
 Forest and natural ecosystems in Nigeria provide the much needed habitat for a large group of plant species, some with medicinal properties.
 Essentially, forests provide raw materials for traditional healthcare as well as for modern pharmaceuticals.

 The existence of forest supports culture and tradition in Nigeria as it allows for the transmission of traditional healthcare knowledge from one generation to another.
-In general some vegetation from forest provide a stable source of revenue to dealers of herbs as well as traditional healers.
+In general, some vegetation from forest provide a stable source of revenue to dealers of herbs as well as traditional healers.
 However, over exploitation and habitat loss continue to be a source of concern not only to environmentalists but also to those whose livelihood are closely tied to the natural environment.

 The findings of this research highlight the intersection between human health and environmental sustainability.
 Apart from the harmful effect of deforestation on biodiversity, the destruction of forest threatens community health resilience.
-Therefore, it is important to develop sustainable forest management strategy that integrate local conservation techniques in other to prioritize protection of medicinal plants.
+Therefore, it is important to develop sustainable forest management strategy that integrate local conservation techniques in order to prioritize protection of medicinal plants.

 Conclusion